Brown Butter Apple Blondies

 How To Make The Best Apple Blondies

-1. Preheat the oven to 350-F and prepare a 9 x 13 baking dish by lining it with parchment paper so that the parchment paper comes up over the sides of the dish.
+Start by preheating the oven to 350°F. Line a 9 x 13 baking dish with parchment paper, allowing the parchment to hang slightly over the sides for easier removal after baking.

-2. Make the brown butter.
-Melt the butter in a saucepan on the stove over medium-low heat and just let it cook.
-Stir frequently.
-The butter will foam up, and after the foam subsides, the milk solids in the butter will have turned a nut-brown color and will smell like caramel.
-Remove the pan from the heat and let it cool.
+Begin by making the brown butter.
+Melt the butter in a saucepan over medium-low heat, stirring frequently as it cooks.
+The butter will foam as the moisture evaporates.
+Once the foam settles, the milk solids at the bottom of the pan will turn a deep golden brown and develop a rich caramel-like aroma.
+Remove the pan from the heat and let the butter cool slightly.

-3. Whisk the flour, salt, cinnamon, nutmeg, and baking powder in a bowl.
-Set it aside.
+In a medium mixing bowl, whisk together the flour, salt, cinnamon, nutmeg, and baking powder until evenly combined.
+Set the dry ingredients aside.

-4. Add the cooled (but not solid) brown butter to the bowl of a stand mixer and mix in the eggs until well combined.
+Add the cooled brown butter to the bowl of a stand mixer.
+Add the eggs and mix until smooth and fully combined.

-5. Add the brown sugar and vanilla to the egg-butter mixture and mix until combined.
+Add the brown sugar and vanilla extract to the butter mixture and mix until incorporated.

 To Make The Glaze